tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/_bannerslides/fertility.md

 customtags:
   - slider-home-main
 ---
-Combining the ancient knowledge of Traditional Acupuncture with contemporary scientific research, individualised care that improves your fertility.
+Combining the trusted tradition of high-standards Acupuncture with contemporary scientific research.
+Individualised care that enhances your fertility.